Jim Henderson (baseball)

-James Duffy Henderson (born October 21, 1982) is a Canadian former professional baseball pitcher and current bullpen coach for the Milwaukee Brewers of Major League Baseball (MLB).
+James Duffy Henderson (born October 21, 1982) is a Canadian former professional baseball pitcher who is the assistant pitching coach for the Milwaukee Brewers of Major League Baseball (MLB).
 He played in MLB for the Milwaukee Brewers and New York Mets.

 Early life

 Henderson was born in Calgary, Alberta, to Marilyn and Neil Henderson, an auto mechanic at the University of Calgary.
 Henderson's father died as a result of Lou Gehrig's disease when Henderson was a teenager.

-As a high school student, Henderson played summer baseball for the Okotoks Dawgs in Calgary.
+As a high school student, Henderson played summer baseball for the Okotoks Dawgs in Okotoks.
 He graduated from Bishop Carroll High School before playing two seasons at Midland College, a junior college in Texas, then moving on to Tennessee Wesleyan College and the Bulldogs of the National Association of Intercollegiate Athletics.

 Playing career

 Montreal Expos/Washington Nationals (2003–2006)

 Henderson was drafted by the Montreal Expos in the 26th round of the 2003 Major League Baseball draft.
 He made his professional debut that summer pitching out of the bullpen for the Rookie League Gulf Coast League Expos and Class A Short Season Vermont Expos in the New York–Penn League.
 He played the entire 2004 season with Vermont and was promoted to the Class A Savannah Sand Gnats of the South Atlantic League in 2005.
 After opening the 2006 season with the Class A-Advanced Carolina League's Potomac Nationals, Henderson was sent back to Savannah for three games before returning to Potomac for the rest of the campaign.